thedudeguy/JukeIt/README.md

 JukeIt is built and tested against

-* SpoutPlugin atleast build 1369
+* SpoutPlugin at least build 1369
-* SpoutCraft atleast build  1833
+* SpoutCraft at least build  1833
 * CraftBukkit 1.3.2-R2.0

 ## Installation